 You can’t beat being able to walk to Magic Kingdom.
 The location is undeniably excellent.

-For more information about Disney’s Contemporary, all of our articles related to the resort are available here.
-Or you might enjoy these:
+For more information about Disney’s Contemporary, all of our articles are available in our resort guide:

 For more information about staying in the villas resorts at Disney World, you might like these other reviews: